Amazing Indonesian Food: 7 Types of Satay You Must Try!

-One of the Indonesian food that tasty is Sate or Satay.
-In my opinion, Indonesian Satay is one of the most delicious and unique dishes in the world.
-It’s also one of the local food that is most searched by tourists.
+One of the tasty Indonesian food is Sate or Satay.
+In my opinion, Indonesian Satay is one of the most delicious and unique dishes globally.
+It’s also one of the local food that tourists most search for.
 There are many types of Satay in Indonesia.

 Indonesian Satay has a different taste.
-From light and sweet flavors to strong and rich flavors.
+From light and sweet flavors to solid and rich flavors.
 In Indonesia, satay is served with rice cakes.
 Lontong and Ketupat are Indonesian rice cakes wrapped in banana or coconut leaves.
-Then, it also served with acar (pickles) or sambal (spicy sauce).
+Then, it is also served with acar (pickles) or sambal (spicy sauce)

 Kere means poor.
-The food already exists since the colonial era when Indonesia occupied by the Netherland.
+It had already existed since the colonial era when the Netherland occupied Indonesia.
 The meat was expensive and exclusive food at that time.
 So, they made this dish to taste it with different ingredients.

-Sate Buntel or Buntel Satay is a Satay made of minced goat’s meat and covered by its fat.
-I don’t eat Satay Buntel much as it is quite rare.
-But when I found a good one, I would like to eat more than one stick.
+Sate Buntel or Buntel Satay is a Satay made of minced goat’s meat and covered with its fat.
+I don’t eat Satay Buntel much as it is pretty rare.
+But when I find a good one, I would like to eat more than one stick.

-What I love when eating Satay Buntel is, the sweet taste will explode in my mouth.
+I love when eating Satay Buntel because the sweet taste will explode in my mouth.
 The meat is marinated in mixed ingredients, including soya sauce.
-The sauce for Satay Buntel is using soya sauce with pickles and chili pepper.
+Satay Buntel’s sauce uses soya sauce with pickles and chili pepper.
 You can read my other writing about Satay Buntel here.

 This special Indonesian food originally came from Bali.
-It is made with various meats like chicken, fish, beef, pork, or turtle.
-This type of satay is unique as it is stick to lemongrass stems, not a wooden stick like other satays.
-It is as big as Satay Buntel.
+It can use various meats like chicken, fish, beef, pork, or turtle.
+This type of satay is unique as it uses lemongrass stems to stick the meat, not a wooden stick like other satays.
+Additionally, it is as big as Satay Buntel.

 Moreover, the seasoning and sauce are also different from most satay recipes.
 As the meat mixed with grated coconut and coconut milk, and the sauce is using Balinese sambal.